Autodesk/bionano-wetLabAccelerator/README.md

 - required fields + UI feedback

-- support high level ordering API
+- directive for response to order / run ... abstract so can pass in strings dep on type

 - json editor - have a save so that model doesn't reposition cursor, but need to validate

-- abstraction for project / container etc. lists so all update when changed

 - upgrade to angular 1.4 (longer-term) ??

 #### Pretty + Nice features

+- abstraction for project / container etc. lists so all update when changed

 - refactor tx-measure
   - need to support input[type] + ideally other input attributes